Klurifixus/Fixus-IT-Consulting/README.md

 - The site currently has a limitation due to the lack of a dedicated server for mail.
 This leads to some operational challenges which would be addressed in future updates.
 - Some existing issues can be quickly resolved with additional time.
 These will be prioritized in the next phase of development to ensure the website performs optimally across all areas.

+## Project Reflections:

+- GIT Usage:
+I acknowledge that I haven't been utilizing GIT as effectively as I could have.
+My tendency to deep-dive into problem-solving often diverts my attention from proper version control practices.
+It's something I'm aware of and am working to improve.

+- Procrastination & Discovery:
+I delayed working on the README, but once I began, I found it enjoyable and valuable.
+I used ChatGPT for assistance and realized the importance of timely planning.

+- Design & Layout:
+The intended use of flexbox didn't materialize as hoped.
+In future projects, I aim to prioritize this from the start, minimizing the need for excessive margin adjustments.
+I recognize there's still much to learn about HTML and CSS, and I'm committed to expanding my skills.

+- Learning & Resources:
+While ChatGPT proved helpful in some instances, I realized it's not always the quickest or most effective solution.
+I've found that search engines and YouTube tutorials often offer
+more comprehensive answers.

+- Looking Forward:
+I'm aware that there's room for improvement in this project.
+My goal was a simple design, and though I experimented with more visuals, the minimalistic approach felt right for me.

+- Closing Thoughts:
+My hope is that this project meets the necessary criteria.
+While perfection wasn't achieved, the journey offered numerous learning moments that I'll carry into future endeavors.

 ## Setting Up Fixus IT Consulting on Your Local Machine

 ### Prerequisites: